AlexMercedCoder/tutorialblog/content/blog/2026/2026-05-28-iceberg-storage-compute-decoupling.md

 Storage-compute decoupling delivers real cost advantages at scale, but there are scenarios where the tradeoffs don't work in your favor.

 **Small datasets under 500 GB:** The operational overhead of running Iceberg maintenance, configuring multiple engines, and managing catalog infrastructure is a fixed cost.
-At small data volumes, a managed cloud warehouse often costs less in total — especially when engineering time is factored in.
+At small data volumes, a managed cloud warehouse often costs less in total : especially when engineering time is factored in.
 Iceberg decoupling starts showing ROI at the terabyte scale.

 **Single-engine shops:** If your entire workload is interactive SQL queries run by business analysts, you don't need multi-engine routing.
 You pay for one engine, and that engine handles everything.
-The decoupling benefit — routing different workloads to different engines — doesn't apply.
+The decoupling benefit : routing different workloads to different engines,  doesn't apply.
 In this case, evaluate whether the Iceberg format still makes sense for future flexibility, but don't architect for multi-engine routing you won't use.

 **Teams without operational capacity:** Running Iceberg without automated maintenance requires someone who understands the metadata model and can monitor table health.
 If no one on your team has Iceberg expertise, factor in the learning curve and operational risk before committing to the architecture.